Mississippi Triangle

 Allan Siegel

-1. APs: Pearl Bowser & Yuet-Fung Ho
+1. Associate Producers: Pearl Bower & Yuet-Fung Ho

 Original Music: Lee Ray